iturdikulov/notes/How_to_study_or_learn.md

 # How to study or learn

+TODO: flashcards are not ideal, need to review

 > Education is a **purposeful activity** directed at **achieving certain aims**,
 > such as transmitting knowledge or fostering skills and character traits.
 These
 > aims may include the development of understanding, rationality, kindness, and